mid-

 Middle; medium; half.

-[Old English midd, of Germanic origin.]
+Old English midd, of Germanic origin.

 Examples include midwinter; midfield; midweek; midstream; midway; midlife, the central period of a person's life, say between 45 and 60 years old; midriff (Old English hrif, belly), the region between the chest and the waist; and mid-Atlantic, in the middle of the Atlantic ocean.
 In mid-air the sense is less precise.
 In midwife the first element comes from the obsolete Middle English preposition mid, with.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.